zaiisao/Documentation/en/Video/web_prepare.md

   </tr>
 </table>

-> Agora Web SDK 2.5 also supports Chrome 49 on Windows XP.
+> Agora Web SDK 2.5 or later also supports Chrome 49 on Windows XP.

 2. Open the ports and whitelist the domains as specified in [Firewall Requirements](../../en/Agora%20Platform/firewall.md).
 3. Understand the limitations in [Known Issues](../../en/Video/release_web_video.md) and [FAQ](../../en/Video/websdk_related_faq.md).